 What Does it Mean to Study Aviation Science?

-For instance, you may discover that you are interested in the professional development aspects of the field, working with crews on the ground as well as in the air.
-You may enjoy a mechanically focused career that enables you to develop new aeronautical technology or improved aircraft designs.
-You may choose a niche field, such as aerial photography for cartographers or aerial firefighting.
-You could even find yourself piloting a spacecraft for NASA.
+During an aviation science degree program, you may find that you are interested in the professional development aspects of the field, working with crews on the ground as well as in the air.
+You may realize you desire a more mechanical career that enables you to develop new aeronautical technology or improved aircraft designs.
+You may discover a passion for aerial photography for cartographers, or perhaps for aerial firefighting.
+You could even realize that the sky is too small for you after all, and decide to take your aviation science another level still: into outer space.

-From an employer's point of view, a degree from a certified aviation science program shows a high level of commitment to the field.
+From an employer's point of view, a degree from a certified aviation science program can demonstrate a high level of commitment to the field.
 Most commercial airlines prefer applicants with college degrees.
-If you are already a licensed pilot, flight time and certificates can be counted towards your degree, saving both time and money.
+If you are already a licensed pilot, you may be able to count your flight time and certificates towards your degree program as "credit for work experience," saving both time and money.

 What Does an Aviation Professional Do?